Nederduitse Gereformeerde Kerk

 The builder was Charles Clark - "one of my tame Englishmen", as President Kruger called him.

-This church replaced an earlier one that was burnt down in 1882.
+This church replaced an earlier one that was razed by fire in 1882.

 The building was demolished in the early 1900s because it was declared structurally unsafe.